Bern

 Montreux, Switzerland

-• Montreux: Montreux is a famous city located at the eastern end of Lake Geneva.
-The view over the lake and to the mountains is excellent and you can enjoy it on walks in the fashionable city known for its TV festivals.
-You can also visit the magnificent hotel, Le Montreux Palace, and see the beautifully situated Chillon Castle just south of the city.
+Montreux is a famous city located at the eastern end of Lake Geneva.
+The views over the lake and the mountains of the Alps are excellent and can be enjoyed on walks in the fashionable city, known for its TV festivals.
+Montreux has been a popular tourist destination since the 19th century due to the city’s location and the region’s mild climate.

 Jungfraujoch, Switzerland